fermmm/group-date/README.md

 npm run build
 ```

-Test the project (optionally with coverage or in watch mode):
+Run the tests (optionally with coverage or in watch mode):

 ```
 npm run test